jasonmacduffie/isles-of-maga/story.md

 However, there are a large number of "evil" religions in Maga, each serving a Demon Lord.
 Unlike Gora, the existence of Demon Lords is undeniable and apparent.
 Although the worship of the Demon Lords is forbidden culturally and legally, they all have their own share of worshippers.
 Demon Lords are considered evil compared to Gora, and while they generally tend to be misanthropic, some actually follow a more complex grey morality.
 Furthermore, all the beast races traditionally worship a patron or matron Demon Lord rather than Gora (although some do worship Gora), and have a much more positive perception of the Demon Lord they follow.
 Some trades also have their share of followers with a similar view as the beast races: there are merchants who worship Opulentum, and sailors who worship Nautarum, for example.

-Demon Lords all have their own plane of existance, called the Demonic Planes.
+Demon Lords all have their own region in another plane of existance called Demonia.
+The different regions are called Baronies of Demonia.
 Each Lord also has their own kind of demons that fit their nature.

 These are some of the major Demon Lords (feel free to make new ones):